-The answer to “How Do I Stop the Verbal Abuse?” is…drum roll, please…You Can’t!
+The answer to “How Do I Stop Verbal Abuse?” is…drum roll, please…You can’t!
 I wish that you could control how another person speaks and how they act.
 But you can’t.

-Verbal abusers do what abusers do.
-They gain control and benefit from abusing you.
+Verbal abusers gain control and they benefit from abusing you.
 By abusing you, they feel more in control of your thoughts, emotions, and actions.
 When the abuser infiltrates your every thought, you’re more likely to do things and say things the abuser implanted in your mind.
 By controlling you, he or she gains more control over his or her life, too.

 Your abuser knows that after verbally abusing you, you will react in predictable ways.
 You may cry, you may yell, but after awhile, you go back to them with an open heart, begging for them to love you.
 And every time you beg to be worthy of your abuser’s love, they get a self-esteem kick out of it.